-Date

-, Director of the Ph.D.
-Program

-The Heller School for Social Policy and Management

-Brandeis University 415 South Street/MS 035

-Waltham, MA 02454

-wattham, WA 02434

-Dear:

-I am writing to request formal appointment of my dissertation committee for my prothesis entitled: posal

-PROPOSAL TITLE

-The purpose of my proposal is to [short description including a general statement of theoretical framework, type and expected source of data, and methods of analysis]. the

-Indicate whether the dissertation will be presented as a monograph or as three publis papers. shable

-I have asked the following individuals to be on my committee:

-[List committee members and add a paragraph on how each person's theoretical, substantive and/or methodological expertise is relevant to your topic.]
+Date , Director of the Ph.D.
+Program The Heller School for Social Policy and Management Brandeis University 415 South Street/MS 035 Waltham, MA 02454 Dear: I am writing to request formal appointment of my dissertation committee for my proposal thesis entitled: PROPOSAL TITLE The purpose of my proposal is to [short description including a general statement of the theoretical framework, type and expected source of data, and methods of analysis Indicate whether the dissertation will be presented as a monograph or as three publishable papers.
+I have asked the following individuals to be on my committee: [List committee members and add a paragraph on how each person's theoretical, substantive and/or methodological expertise is relevant to your topic.]
 If this meets with your approval please let me know.

-Sincerely,

-Your name
+Sincerely, Your name

-Please note: a vita should be attached for any outside member.
+Please note: a curriculum vita should be attached for any outside member.